get-wrecked/medal-developers/api.md

 # Credits
 Every response object contains a `credits` field.
 Please make sure to use this wherever you serve the content, and link back to their user profile.

+# Generate an API Key

-# Generate an API Key for public use
+## Generate an API Key for public use

 If you are building a frontend-only application, such as our office feed, you'll want to generate an API key for public use.
 You are fine to expose these to users, as their rate limits will be on a per-IP basis.